aceokay/hiresly_ember/README.md

 * Roll in Authentication (can we get a volunteer for this?)
 * Build out problem model (consisting of title, body, author, difficulty)
 * Build out test model (consisting of problem, answer_text(or github embed link), video_url, test_start, test_finish)
+* Add linkedIn profile links to developers to ease form completion on the developer user end?

 ## Prerequisites